 Some little overachievers can get a headstart on negativity long before they have the words for it, though.
 Babies know you don’t always need words to make yourself understood, especially when those words are ‘no thanks.’
 A head-shake or even just the occasional chilling shriek can get the point across just as well, in some cases.
 Negativism can start as early as a little before their first birthday, though it often doesn’t hit until some time between the first and second year.
 It generally peaks some time between 2 and 3, and after that they will probably start to be more willing to cooperate, or at least listen to reason.

-Baby’s adventures in refusing things as important as doctors’ visits, or as trivial as a certain pair of socks are signs that she has started to think of themselves as a separate person from you, and is learning about making choices.
+Baby’s adventures in refusing things as important as doctors’ visits, or as trivial as a certain pair of socks are signs that they have started to think of themself as a separate person from you, and is learning about making choices.
 Choice is powerful, especially in the lives of small children who may not feel they have very much of it.

-One of the best ways to help your and Baby’s lives run smoothly through this negative phase is to offer her options.
-Instead of putting a shirt on her, or putting a plate down in front of her, so the only choice she has is to say no, try offering her a few simple options, to help her feel like she has a measure of control.
+One of the best ways to help your and Baby’s lives run smoothly through this negative phase is to offer them options.
+Instead of putting a shirt on them, or putting a plate down in front of them, so the only choice they have is to say no, try offering them a few simple options, to help them feel like they have a measure of control.
 On the other hand, when it comes to things that really aren’t negotiable, like checkups, bedtime, or not running out into the road, be careful not to phrase requests as questions, which are just asking to be refused.

-Most of all, it’s important to remember that Baby’s negative phase will pass, and when it does, she will come out of it with a lot of practice saying no to the things she doesn’t want, which will be important in social situations for the rest of her life.
+Most of all, it’s important to remember that Baby’s negative phase will pass, and when it does, they will come out of it with a lot of practice saying no to the things they doesn’t want, which will be important in social situations for the rest of their life.
 A lot of practice.